What Is WFH (Work from home)?

 By looking at how companies scrambled to maintain their operations during the pandemic, we can say that some were more prepared than others.
 However, for a work-from-home setup to be successful, managers must clearly define expectations.
 Moreover, they should ensure constant communication.
 Moving to remote operations can be a large undertaking, and it involves a whole new set of responsibilities.
 It includes auditing the company, training staff, and updating IT infrastructure.
 Here are some steps that an organization can follow when transitioning to WFH:

-Step 1: Create a Plan: Identify Necessary Competencies and Critical Tasks
+Step 1: Create a Plan to Identify Necessary Competencies and Critical Tasks

 Instead of focusing on existing roles, you should identify necessary competencies and critical tasks.
 Think about key responsibilities and tasks that have to move to remote operations.
 For instance, if you’re working with a marketing analyst, their task would involve gathering and evaluating data, designing market surveys, and assessing marketing channels.